Miss Marple (TV series): Other countries

 All 12 episodes were shown in the United States on the PBS Mystery! series.
-Miss Marple was also seen in over 30 countries, including Spain, the former Soviet Union and China.
+Miss Marple was also seen in over 30 countries, including Spain, the former Soviet Union, China and Iran.

+Home media

-Home mediaMiss Marple was first released in DVD in the UK (Region 2) in 2000.
+Miss Marple was first released in DVD in the UK (Region 2) in 2000.
 A complete box set of all 12 stories was released in 2005 by 2 Entertain Video.
 In North America (Region 1), episodes were first released in 2001.

 In summer 2009, the Sunday edition of the Greek newspaper Kathimerini was offering to its readers DVDs (one per week) of the series.

 In January 2010, the Daily Mail offered six DVDs (from 2 Entertain Video) each with a complete episode from series.
 The episodes in the DVD giveaway offer were "The Murder at the Vicarage", "Sleeping Murder", "At Bertram's Hotel", "Nemesis", "A Caribbean Mystery", and "They Do It with Mirrors".

 To mark the 30th anniversary of the series, BBC Home Entertainment fully remastered the series for release on DVD and, for the first time, on Blu-ray Disc.
 The series was released in three volumes.
-Miss Marple: Volume One, released on 28 October 2014, included the episodes "The Body in the Library", "A Murder Is Announced", "The Moving Finger," and "Murder at the Vicarage" and the first part of the three-part documentary special, "A Very British Murder, Part 1: A New Taste for Blood".
-Miss Marple: Volume Two, released on 31 March 2015, included the episodes "They Do It with Mirrors", "The Mirror Crack’d from Side to Side", "4.50 from Paddington", and "A Pocketful of Rye" along with the bonus material "A Very British Murder, Part 2: Detection Most Ingenious".
-Miss Marple: Volume Three, released on 9 June 2015, included the episodes "A Caribbean Mystery", "At Bertram’s Hotel", " Sleeping Murder", and "Nemesis" along with the bonus material "A Very British Murder, Part 3: The Golden Age".
+Miss Marple: Volume One, released on 28 October 2014, included the episodes "The Body in the Library", "A Murder Is Announced", "The Moving Finger", and "Murder at the Vicarage" and the first part of the three-part documentary special, "A Very British Murder, Part 1: A New Taste for Blood".
+Miss Marple: Volume Two, released on 31 March 2015, included the episodes "They Do It with Mirrors", "The Mirror Crack'd from Side to Side", "4.50 from Paddington", and "A Pocketful of Rye" along with the bonus material "A Very British Murder, Part 2: Detection Most Ingenious".
+Miss Marple: Volume Three, released on 9 June 2015, included the episodes "A Caribbean Mystery", "At Bertram's Hotel", " Sleeping Murder", and "Nemesis" along with the bonus material "A Very British Murder, Part 3: The Golden Age".

+In 2025, the series was broadcast on BBC4 and each episode was made available on the BBC iPlayer for 30 days shortly after being broadcast.